madetech/handbook/roles/lead_engineer.md

 ### Ultimately accountable for the successful delivery of customer engagements

 We expect our Lead Engineers to assume ultimate responsibility for the successful delivery of customer engagements that they lead.
-The performance of the team and the delivery as a whole is viewed as the Lead Engineer’s responsibility.
+The performance of the team and the delivery as a whole is understood as the Lead Engineer’s responsibility.

 ### Provide accurate and honest reporting of Delivery Healthcheck to Directors